Alicechoo/gitskills/README.md

 # gitskills
 Creating a new branch
-change README with master and feature1 merged
+change README with master branch